HitkoDev/NLP/dataset/stories/family_resemblances.md

-FAMILY

-RESEMBLANCES

-a novel by

-Lowry Pei

-Family Resemblances
-by Lowry Pei
-First published by Random House in 1986; Vintage paperback, 1988.
-Now licensed under a Creative Commons license (attribution-noncommercial-no derivative works).
-Some rights reserved.
-This work may be freely copied, redistributed, and retransmitted, as long as you attribute its authorship to me.
-You may not use it for commercial purposes, nor alter, transform, or build upon it without my express written permission.
-You may view the full license via this link: http://creativecommons.org/licenses/by-ncnd/3.0/

-F

-A

-M

-I

-L

-Y

-R

-E

-S

-E

-M

-B

-L

-A

-N

-C

-E

-S

-CHAPTER ONE

 On the hottest days, my Aunt Augusta would drive around New Franklin with the windows rolled up, so that people would think the air conditioning still worked in the Buick she had inherited along